Fall 2019/Winter 2020

 - Instructor: Mitchell Frank

-- This course explores art and architectural history’s methods, practices and problematics.
+- Description: This course explores art and architectural history’s methods, practices and problematics.
 We will examine the historical and theoretical foundations of art and architectural history from the Renaissance through its development as an academic discipline in the nineteenth century, up to the mid-twentieth century.
-Focussing on such major figures, we will study the traditional tools of the discipline, including biographical approaches, theories of form and style, content and iconography, feminism and Marxism.
+Focusing on major figures, we will study the traditional tools of the discipline, including biographical approaches, theories of form and style, content and iconography, feminism and Marxism.
 Special attention will be given to museums as institutions of collection, display, and education.

 -